 5) Why we process data

-- Provide the drafting and reply assistance you explicitly request.
+- Provide the drafting, reply assistance, AI-chat assistance, Snip handling, and remembered-thread workflows you explicitly request.

 - Authenticate users, maintain sessions, enforce legal acceptance, and operate subscriptions.